maxhougas/scripts/README.md

 - Final line is altered to be ' echo "LINE" >> PSEUDOOUT'
 - Dumps to stdout; will not clobber files.

+## jsonarrayize.sh
+- ./jsonarrayize.sh FILE
+- Escapes double quotes
+- Wraps each line in ' "LINE",'
+- Adds '[\n' at the beginning of file
+- Removes ',' from last line and adds '\n]'
+- Result should be a valid JSON array

+## jsonobjectize.sh
+- ./jsonobjectize FILE DELIMITER
+- Use on files of format KEYDELIMITERVALUE
+- Escapes double quotes--files with double quotes in keys will fail
+- Wraps valuess in '"VALUE",'
+- Replaces DELIMITER with ': '
+- Adds '{\n' to first line
+- Replaces final ',' with '\n}'

 ## kill.TEMPLATE.sh
 - Use untemplate.sh
 - ./kill.TEMPLATE.sh